scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Issues with RPKI and BGPsec

  RPKI and BGPsec try to address Internet's above-mentioned security shortcomings, see also {{RFC6480}} and {{RFC8205}}.
-However, RPKI and BGPsec have issues of their own, as shortly described below.
+However, RPKI and BGPsec introduce additional challenges, as shortly described below.

 - **RPKI and Route Origin Authorizations** Unfortunately, the Route Origin Authorizations (ROAs) provided by RPKI only prevent the simplest form of BGP hijacks, see [Attacks](#attack).
 - **Problems with BGPsec in partial deployment** BGPsec only provides full security when all ASes consistently use and enforce it.
-In the current situation, where BGP is only partially deployed, it is not very effective.
+In the current situation, where BGP is only partially deployed, it has a limited effectiveness.
 It can even cause instabilities and is prone to downgrade attacks, see {{LYCHEV2013}}.
 - **Problems with BGPsec in full deployment**
 Also full deployment of BGPsec raises issues, such as the creation of wormholes and forwarding loops by attackers, or the introduction of circular dependencies, see {{LI2014}} and {{COOPER2013}}.
 RPKI and BGPsec together also cause issues for network sovereignty {{ROTHENBERGER2017}}.
-Additionally, BGPsec further exacerbates BGP’s scalability issues.
-Furthermore, prefix aggregation no longer works in BGPsec because the digital signatures are not aggregated.
+Additionally, BGPsec further exacerbates BGP’s scalability issues (i.e., due to the additional overhead, and due to lack of prefix aggregation).

 ### Other Internet Issues

 #### Lack of Authentication

-Authenticating digital data is becoming increasingly important, as adversaries exploit the absence of authentication to inject malicious information.
-However, implementation of authentication is not strong in today's Internet:
+Authenticating digital data is becoming increasingly prevalent, as adversaries exploit the absence of authentication to inject malicious information.
+However, many network protocols lack authentication features:

-- Internet does not support sharing a secret key between two end hosts for secure end-to-end communication.
+- Internet does not support sharing a secret key between two end hosts for secure end-to-end communication, unless resorting to a trust-on-first-use (TOFU) approach.
+TODO: elaborate
 - Infrastructures added to provide authentication, such as RPKI/BGPsec, TLS {{RFC8446}}, and DNSSEC {{RFC4033}}, are all sensitive to the compromise of a single entity.
-- The Internet Control Message Protocol (ICMP) does not even have an authenticated counterpart, see {{RFC4443}} and {{RFC0791}}.
+- The Internet Control Message Protocol (ICMP) lacks an authenticated counterpart, see {{RFC4443}} and {{RFC0791}}.
+TODO: Why is this relevant?

 #### Attacks {#attack}